greenboxal/doggohub/doc/workflow/importing/migrating_from_svn.md

 [SubGit](https://subgit.com) is a tool for a smooth, stress-free SVN to Git migration.
 It creates a writable Git mirror of a local or remote Subversion repository and that way you can use both Subversion and Git as long as you like.
-It requires access to your GitLab server as it talks with the Git repositories directly in a filesystem level.
+It requires access to your DoggoHub server as it talks with the Git repositories directly in a filesystem level.

 ### SubGit prerequisites